python33r/uol-covid/README.md

 # uol-covid

-A simple web scraper to extract coronavirus case data from the University of Leeds website and write it to a CSV file.
+This repository contains a CSV file of aggregated coronavirus case data scraped from the University of Leeds website, along with Python code for the scraper.

-## Usage Example
+## Scraper Usage Examples

+To scrape case data and write to a new file:

     python uol-covid.py cases.csv

+To scrape case data and append to an existing file:

+    python uol-covid.py -a cases.csv

-## Dependencies
+## Scraper Dependencies

 * Requests
 * BeautifulSoup 4